Manage data

 SLU's data management policy

-SLU's data management policy aims to improve the quality, dissemination, impact and innovation of the university's research, environmental monitoring and assessment.
+SLU's data management policy aims to improve the quality, dissemination, impact and innovation of the university's research as well as environmental monitoring and assessment.

 Data management FAQ